KenKundert/quantiphy/README.rst

 Using the upper case versions of the format codes that print the numerical value of the quantity (SQRFEG) to indicate that the name and perhaps description should be included as well.
-They are under the control of the *assign_fmt* preference.
+They are under the control of the *label_fmt* preference.

 .. code-block:: python